helm/helm-www/docs/overview.md

 Existing plugins work as before.
 The new WebAssembly runtime is optional but recommended for enhanced security.
 :::

-#### Flags renamed
+#### CLI Flags renamed

-Some common flags are renamed:
+Some common CLI flags are renamed:
 - `--atomic` → `--rollback-on-failure`
 - `--force` → `--force-replace`

-Update any automation that uses these renamed flags.
+Update any automation that uses these renamed CLI flags.

 #### Post-renderers implemented as plugins
 Post-renderers are implemented as plugins.
 With this change, it is no longer possible to pass an executable directly to `helm render --post-renderer`, but a plugin name must be passed.
 This might require updates to existing any post-renderer workflows.